SirPlease/ZoneMod/README.md

 	 * Water: 170 @ 40+HP & 150 whilst Limping. (**Acemod**: 210/150 - **Vanilla**: 170/150)
   * Tank
 	 * Normal: 200. (**Acemod**: 200 - **Vanilla**: 210)
-	 * Water: 160. (**Acemod**: 200 - **Vanilla**: 210)
+	 * Water: 170. (**Acemod**: 200 - **Vanilla**: 210)

-Water Slowdown is back, but with a minor change, allowing Survivors and Tanks to move at about the same speed (220 vs 200) and (170 vs 160) that they normally would when not in the water.
+Water Slowdown is back, but with a minor change, allowing Survivors and Tanks to move the same speed (170 vs 170) that they normally would when not in the water.
 The major exception being that whilst Limping, the water is a much safer place for you to fight Tanks compared to Acemod and Vanilla.
-(Land: 150 vs 200 - Water: 150 vs 160)
+(Land: 150 vs 200 - Water: 150 vs 170) as well as there being water slowdown for the Survivors in the water, rather than entirely removing it during Tank Fights.
 This change is made for the maps that were designed with water slowdown in mind.
 (Hard Rain, Swamp Fever, etc) This also resolves common not slowing you down whilst in the Water.